 Getting to Edinburgh

-Edinburgh is just a short flight from London, so this is the fastest way to reach it and really maximise your time in the city.
-But there’s nothing quite like arriving into Waverley Station by train and being greeted by the spectacular views of Edinburgh city centre.
-My preference is to take the train in, but fly home – that way you get the best of both worlds.
+Edinburgh is just a short flight from London, so this could the fastest way to reach it and really maximise your time in the city.
+But, if you factor in the travel time to and from the airport, plus security etc, it could turn into more like a four hour journey.
+Plus, there’s nothing quite like arriving into Waverley Station by train and being greeted by the spectacular views of Edinburgh city centre.

 Train – Direct trains take about 4.5 hours from London Kings Cross, and its a very comfy, scenic journey.
-Advance tickets start from £20.
+Advance tickets start from £20 – check prices now.

 A Weekend in Edinburgh – Where to Stay